 Discover tips and tricks with How Tuesday

 Created to support new and experienced Portal users, How Tuesday webinars are a great place to discover tips and find answers to your ocean mapping questions from Portal team members and your colleagues through out the Mid-Atlantic Ocean region.Scan through a selection of our recent recordings below or check our calendar for details on upcoming live webinars.
-For our full archive of webinars and other Portal videos, visit our Vimeo page.
+For our full archive of webinars and other Portal videos, visit our YouTube Channel (more recent videos) or our Vimeo page (older videos).

 January 2018 How TuesdayOur Jan.
 9 open tutorial provides on introductory tour of the Mid-Atlantic Ocean Data Portal.